 Rideau Winter Trail

-In Gatineau, there are 15 km of groomed winter trails to enjoy from Leamy Lake to Gatineau Park.
-This winter offering is possible through a partnership with the Ville de Gatineau and the Centre de plein air du Lac-Leamy.
+In Gatineau, there are groomed, multi-use winter trails to enjoy from Leamy Lake to Gatineau Park.
+This offering is made possible through a partnership with the Ville de Gatineau and the Centre de plein air du Lac-Leamy.

 • Transit: STO provides connections within walking distance of the Centre de plein air du Lac-Leamy.
 Use their online planner to create your itinerary.